Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ---

 ## Peer-reviewed Publications
+Ma, Haofeng and **Jeongho Choi**.
+Forthcoming.
+“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Personality Traits and Its Impact on Political Trust.” in *Political Communication, Congress and the Presidency: The Year in C-SPAN Archives Research*, Volume 11.
+Purdue University Press (Corresponding)

 **Choi, Jeongho** and Yujin Julia Jung.
 Forthcoming.
 "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric" *Political Science Quarterly*.

 Nyhuis, Dominic, Jona-Frederik Baumert, **Jeongho Choi**, Sebastian Block and Morten Harmening.
 2025. “[Modeling Issue Competence Over Time: A Bayesian Framework for Estimating Dynamic Issue Ownership.](https://doi.org/10.1017/psrm.2025.10074)” *Political Science Research and Methods*.
 (Corresponding)